Difflugia oblonga

 Key Features

-- Flask-shaped or pear-shaped protective shell (test)
+- Oblong or pear-shaped protective shell (test)

-- Single circular opening called a pseudostome
+- Single opening called a pseudostome at the narrow end

-- Finger-like, clear pseudopodia used for movement
+- Clear, finger-like pseudopodia used for movement and feeding

 When You’ll See Them